Schizophrenia & Delusional Disorders – Points to Remember

 • Avolition is the lack of motivation

-• Alogia is also called poverty of speech, is a decrease in the amount of richness in speech
+• Alogia also called poverty of speech, is a decrease in the amount of richness in speech

 • Haloperidol is an antipsychotic medication.
 It is also used to control tics and vocal utterances that are part of Tourette syndrome